Walter Lantz Productions: 1928–1935: Early years as Universal Cartoon Studios

 The earliest Lantz cartoons from 1928 were built around set plots and stories, in the tradition of the earlier Disney and Winkler Productions shorts.
-The conversion of Oswald cartoons into musicals was a different matter.
-However, by mid-1930, Lantz and his staff achieved this goal.
-Unfortunately, in the process, Oswald's personality became less consistent.
+The conversion of Oswald cartoons into musicals was a different matter, but by mid-1930, Lantz and his staff achieved this goal.
+In the process however, Oswald's personality became less consistent.
 It could and did change drastically to fit a particular gag.
 Lantz's musical directors changed as well.
 To replace David Broekman, Lantz brought in James Dietrich, a member of the Paul Whiteman Orchestra, making the jazz-era sound of the 1920s a quintessential element in the early Lantz cartoons.
 He remained as the permanent studio musical director until 1937.
-However, Lantz and Nolan worked in a character called "Fanny the Mule" for a 13-cartoon series announced by Laemmle in early 1930; these cartoons were never produced.
+Lantz and Nolan worked in a character called "Fanny the Mule" for a 13-cartoon series announced by Laemmle in early 1930; these cartoons were never produced.

-In 1931, Lantz faced economic difficulties and was forced to make cutbacks, shortening the lengths of his films and post-synchronizing a handful of the early Disney Oswalds.
+In 1931, Lantz faced economic difficulties and was forced to make cutbacks, shortening the lengths of his films and post-synchronizing a handful of the early Disney Oswald's cartoons.
 Another way out of the hole was to gain attention by creating a secondary series of shorts featuring a new star, Pooch the Pup.
-Lantz and Nolan would now divide the studio into two separate units.
-Lantz would direct the Pooch cartoons, while Nolan would work on the Oswalds, with both series referencing the dire straits of the Depression.
-However, Pooch never became very popular, and the series was dropped in 1933.
+Lantz and Nolan divided the studio into two separate units.
+Lantz directed the Pooch cartoons, while Nolan worked on the Oswalds, with both series referencing the dire straits of the Depression.
+Pooch never became very popular and the series was dropped in 1933.
 The following year, Nolan left the studio, and the Cartune Classics series of Technicolor shorts began, lasting for a year.